euroscipy/euroscipy_proceedings/papers/mikael_mortensen/mikael_mortensen.rst

 Strong scaling is tested for a computational box of size :math:`512^3`, for a various number of processors larger than 64.
 For *slab* decomposition the maximum number of CPUs is now 512, whereas for *pencil* :math:`512^2` CPUs can be used.
 The top panel of Figure :ref:`strong` shows the performance of the scientific Python solvers.
 Evidently, the performance is degrading when the number of mesh nodes per CPU becomes lower and the number of processors increases.
 The main reason for this poor performance can be found in the implementation of the 3D FFT, where there is a for-loop over the number of processors.
 When this for-loop (as well as a few other routines) is moved to Cython, we observe very good strong scaling, even better than the C++ implementation that is using MPI directly from within FFTW.

-To further elaborate on the performance of the code, we note that the open source pseudospectral C++ solver [Tarang]_ has been benchmarked on exactly the same computer (Shaheen) and as such opens up for direct comparison.
+To further elaborate on the performance of the code, we note that the open source pseudo-spectral C++ solver [Tarang]_ has been benchmarked on exactly the same computer (Shaheen).
+Furthermore, Tarang is using the same dealiasing technique and the same 4th order Runge-Kutta integrator as we are, which should open up for direct comparison of computational efficiency.
 In Figure 2 of [Tarang]_ it is shown that a computational box of size :math:`1024^3` is running with 512 CPUs at approximately 50 seconds per time step.
-In the lower panel of Figure :ref:`weak`, we see that the current optimized solver is running the same box (:math:`1024^3`) with twice as many CPUs (1024) at approximately 20 seconds per time step.
-Assuming perfect strong scaling this would correspond to 40 seconds per time step using half as many CPUs, which is 20 % faster than Tarang.
+In the lower panel of Figure :ref:`weak`, we see that the current optimized Cython solver is running the same box (:math:`1024^3`) with twice as many CPUs (1024) at approximately 20 seconds per time step.
+Assuming perfect strong scaling (which may be unfair considering Figure 2 of [Tarang]_) this would correspond to 40 seconds per time step using half the number of CPUs, which is actually 20 % faster than Tarang.

 Conclusions
 -----------

 In this paper we show that it is possible to write a very good solver for direct numerical simulations of turbulent flows directly in Python, with nothing more than standard modules like NumPy, SciPy and MPI for Python (mpi4py).
-We also show that it is also possible to get a fully competitive solver, that runs with the speed of C on thousands of processors with billions of unknowns, but then it is necessary to move a few computationally heavy routines from NumPy's ufuncs to Cython or Numba.
+We also show that it is possible to get a fully competitive solver, that runs with the speed of C on thousands of processors with billions of unknowns, but then it is necessary to move a few computationally heavy routines from NumPy's ufuncs to Cython or Numba.
 The current paper discusses only the triply periodic domain, suitable for studying isotropic turbulence.
-However, the use of Python/Cython for studying turbulence is not limited to only this configuration and work is currently in progress to develop efficient Python/Cython solvers for flows with one or two inhomogeneous direction.
+However, the use of Python/Cython for studying turbulence is not limited to only this configuration and work is currently in progress to develop efficient Python/Cython solvers for flows with one or two inhomogeneous directions.

 Acknowledgements